Trump says he could meet North Korea’s Kim at DMZ

 Such trips to the demilitarized zone, the heavily fortified border between North and South Korea, are usually undertaken under heavy security and the utmost secrecy.
 Trump tried to visit the DMZ when he was in Seoul in November 2017, but his helicopter was grounded by heavy fog.

 Trump has staked his self-professed deal-making reputation on his rapprochement with the North and has even turned it into a campaign rallying cry.
-Trump has repeatedly alleged that if he lost the 2016 presidential campaign that the U.S. would be "at war" with North Korea over its nuclear weapons and ballistic missile programs, noting that Kim has largely halted significant testing since their summit last year.
+Trump has repeatedly alleged that if he had lost the 2016 presidential campaign, the U.S. would be "at war" with North Korea over its nuclear weapons and ballistic missile programs.

+The meeting would come at a time of escalating tensions.
+While North Korea has not recently tested a long-range missile that could reach the U.S., last month it fired off a series of short-range missiles.
+Trump has brushed off the significance of the tests, even as his own national security adviser, John Bolton, has said they violated U.N.
+Security Council resolutions.

-Associated Press writers Hyung-jin Kim and Kim Tong-hyung in Seoul, South Korea, and Darlene Superville in Washington contributed to this report.
+Associated Press writers Hyung-jin Kim and Kim Tong-hyung in Seoul, South Korea, and Darlene Superville and Jill Colvin in Washington contributed to this report.

 Comments